Kangaroo Island

 Kangaroo Island features high concentrations of lone person households, with a fairly typical median household size

 Family households comprise 63.8% of all households, including 20.3% couples with children, 36.3% couples without children, and 6.4% single parent families.
 Non-family households account for the remaining 36.2%, with lone person households at 33.7% and group households comprising 2.5%.
-The median household size is 2.2 people, which matches the average in the Rest of South Africa.
+The median household size is 2.2 people, which aligns with the Rest of SA average.

 Frequently Asked Questions - Households